Newtownards: Somme Heritage Centre

 The Somme Heritage Centre, which is situated a little north of the town, is the Somme Association's flagship project.
 Situated adjacent to the Clandeboye Estate outside Newtownards, the centre is a unique visitor attraction of international significance showing the reality of the Great War and its effects on the community at home.
 The centre commemorates the involvement of the 36th (Ulster) and 16th (Irish) divisions in the Battle of the Somme, the 10th (Irish) Division in Gallipoli, Salonika and Palestine, and provides displays and information on the entire Irish contribution to the First World War.

 Mount Stewart

 On the east shore of Strangford Lough, a few miles outside Newtownards and near Greyabbey, stands Mount Stewart, an 18th-century house and garden – the home of the Londonderry family.
 The house and its contents reflect the history of the Londonderrys who played a leading role in British social and political life.
 The ninety-eight acre garden at Mount Stewart has been proposed as a UNESCO World Heritage Site.

 Demography

+2021 Census

+On Census Day (21 March 2021) the usually resident population of Newtownards was 29,677.
+Of these: